 WebAIM (Web Accessibility In Mind) has provided comprehensive web accessibility solutions since 1999.
 These years of experience have made WebAIM one of the leading providers of web accessibility expertise internationally.
-WebAIM is a non-profit organization based at the Center for Persons with Disabilities at Utah State University.
+WebAIM is a non-profit organization based at the Institute for Disability Research, Policy & Practice at Utah State University.

-WebAIM's mission is to expand the potential of the web for people with disabilities by providing the knowledge, technical skills, tools, organizational leadership strategies, and vision that empower organizations to make their own content accessible to people with disabilities.
+WebAIM’s mission is to expand the potential of the web for people with disabilities.
+We empower individuals and organizations to create and deliver accessible content by providing knowledge, technical skills, tools, organizational leadership strategies, and vision.

 At WebAIM, we accomplish our mission by: